xflynx25/arduino-lmic-EU433support/doc/HOWTO-Manually-Configure.md

 The pins used on the Arduino side should be configured in the pin mapping in your sketch, by setting the values of `lmic_pinmap::dio[0]`, `[1]`, and `[2]` (see [below](#pin-mapping)).

+The SX126x transceivers differ substantially from the SX127x transceivers in their I/O principle of operation.
+The modem uses a BUSY control line to indicate whether the transceiver is ready to accept a command from the host controller.
+The three DIOs (DIO1, DIO2 and DIO3) are all able to be configured as IRQs, however DIO2 and DIO3 can also be used to control an external [RfSwitch](HOWTO-Manually-Configure.md#rxtx) and TCXO respectively.
+For this reason, the driver used in this library exclusively uses DIO1 for interrupts.
+In the event a user of the library identifies a board that is not compatible with this arrangement, please create an issue.

 ## Reset